-Having an email list in a valuable tool for any business, especially one that relies on having a database of loyal customers that continue to come back again and again.
-Whilst it may seem scary and daunting at first, starting your own email is a great step to be taking and is one every entrepreneur should be considering as soon as they possibly can.
+Having an email list is a valuable tool for any business, especially one that relies on having a database of loyal customers that continue to come back again and again.
+Whilst it may seem scary and daunting at first, starting an email list is a great step to be taking and is one every entrepreneur should consider as soon as they possibly can.
 To help you get started, I’ve put together a handy list of the things you should be considering before you get started:

 Who is your audience?